DariaSicaru/orchard-uav-gis-analysis/README.md

 These relationships indicate associations within the analyzed dataset, but the RGB indices were not treated as independent measures of tree health.

+Field verification of trees with pronounced spectral anomalies (low GLI/VARI values) revealed observable canopy stress symptoms in two cases.
+For one tree, severe foliage desiccation and browning were observed, consistent with (though not laboratory-confirmed as) a bacterial disease pattern.
+For another tree, despite a dense canopy (reflected in a normal GLI value), the foliage showed visible chlorosis, which was reflected specifically in a low VARI value — illustrating that GLI and VARI can respond differently depending on whether the anomaly is structural (canopy density) or biochemical (pigment degradation).

 ## Project Outputs

 The project resulted in: